How to Edit a Novel: A Level-by-Level Diagnostic for Authors

 • Pronoun references are unambiguous: when "he" or "she" appears, it's clear which character is meant

-Work through this checklist honestly and you'll have a clearer picture of your manuscript than you did when you started.
-Most authors who complete a serious self-editing pass discover two things: that some elements they were worried about are actually working, and that some elements they assumed were fine need attention.
+Work through this diagnostic honestly and you'll have a clearer picture of your manuscript than you did when you started.
+Most authors who complete a serious self-evaluation discover two things: that some elements they were worried about are actually working, and that some elements they assumed were fine need attention.

-The checklist also tells you something about what kind of professional editing your manuscript needs, which is the most practical decision you'll make once self-editing is complete.
+The diagnostic also tells you something about what kind of professional editing your manuscript needs, which is the most practical decision you'll make once self-editing is complete.

 If you're still finding structural problems after working through Level One, your manuscript needs developmental editing before any other editorial stage.
 Paying for copy editing on a structurally broken manuscript is paying to polish something that still needs to be rebuilt.